maozgal/maozgal.github.io/motion_layout.md

     **Try up your app now.**

-* Altering an image with fade :
+* Altering an image with a fade :
     *   in ```activity_main.xml```, Add altSrc to your ```ImageFilterView``` :

     ``` bash